jmtilli/stirmake/README.md

 * https://github.com/jmtilli/jmalloc

 Some of them, like jmalloc, fastdiv, mploop are very simple.
-There are submodules in nmsynproxy, ldpairwall, cghcpcli and stirmake.
+There are submodules in nmsynproxy, ldpairwall, cghcpcli, stirmake and caj.
 Also camftpd has an external submodule with GNU make based build system that is invoked from stirmake, showing the interoperability of stirmake with GNU make.

 Of these, nmsynproxy, ldpairwall, cghcpcli and pptk use programmatic creation